Welcome to Our Blog on the Camino Portuguese

 Around 6:30 we headed out in search of dinner, but found only cheese sandwiches and beer once again.
 I am really starting to miss vegetables!
 Nevertheless, it was a nice meal, capped with an apple tart.

-We heard back to the albergue, which had curfew of 10 PM, to finish laundry and for our blogging.
+We heard back to the albergue, which had a curfew of 10 PM, to finish laundry and for our blogging.

 ______________________________________